natebecker11/unit-4-game/README.md

 ### Create a character
 The player would be able to create a character of their own instead of using only the pre-made characters.
 The player would make several choices, such as Race, Class, and Weapon that would in turn determine their statistics for HP, damage, special powers, etc.

+### UI Improvements
+On hero select, the player would be able to click a character, which then highlights the character, provides some additional info, and prompts for confirm.
+Future clicks on other characters would switch the highlight.
+Opponent select would work the same.
+Also, instead of empty space where a selected character was, some sort of filler image or element.